Skip to Content

 hand painting paper plate blue

-Begin to create the mouth by gluing the tongue to the bottom of the mouth.
-Trim off the excess paper.
+Next, encourage your child to create the mouth by gluing the tongue to the bottom of the mouth.
+Trim off any excess paper for a clean look.

 hand gluing tongue to paper plate shark